Here, we discuss what was contained in the recent Operation Yellowhammer dossier leaked from the Johnson Cabinet

 There are suggestions that the document was intentionally leaked by the PM’s Cabinet, to create the illusion of a successful no-deal Brexit should the outcome of 31st October be better than what is written in the Yellowhammer dossier.

-A Number 10 source quoted in the Huffington Post said:
+A Number 10 source, speaking to the Huffington Post, said:

 “This document is from when ministers were blocking what needed to be done to get ready to leave and the funds were not available.
 It has been deliberately leaked by a former minister in an attempt to influence discussions with EU leaders.”